csz5024/Frugally.io/README.md

 ## About our project
 Frugally is a smarter online shopping experience.
 Minimize your time spent staring at a screen by having all of the best deals from all of your favorite vendors in one convenient place.
 Whats more, we have our own algorithms set in place to recommend you deals based upon your previous purchases.
 Create an account today to take full advantage!

 Frugally is a simple design that employs the use of Selenium's web scraping libraries to gather all of the best deals from a set list of vendors.
 By handing this data off to our full stack web server (Hardware owned!), we are able to create a truly unique shopping experience that is curated to the user.
-All of your data is stored at home, right here in Philadelphia Pennsylvania- and in future iterations will be stored in the safest place of all; the Blockchain.
+All of your personal data is stored at home, right here in Philadelphia Pennsylvania- and in future iterations, will be stored in the safest place on earth; the Blockchain.

 Frugally is an entirely free service to the user, however feel free to buy your favorite team of engineers and entrepreneurs a cup of coffee by donating to our site (insert link here).
 If you would like to get involved or have any suggestions, email us at frugally@frugally.io.